Assafz1983/wing-interview-twitter/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### App Structure
-Inside src we have the following structure:
+Inside src we have the following structure:<br>
 -entities<br>
 -feed<br>
 -hooks<br>